Can't Steal? Cont-Steal! Contrastive Stealing Attacks Against Image Encoders: Experiments

 As shown in \autoref{subsection:encoder}, encoders are more vulnerable to model stealing attacks since the embedding usually contains richer information compared to the predicted label or posteriors.
 We then show that our proposed \ContSteal can achieve better attack performance by making deeper use of embeddings' information.

-\autoref{fig:contrastive_cifar10} shows the attack performance when the target dataset is CIFAR10.
-Note that we also show the attack performance when the target dataset is CIFAR100 (\autoref{fig:contrastive_cifar100} in Appendix) and STL10 (\autoref{fig:contrastive_stl10} in Appendix).
+\autoref{fig:contrastive_cifar10} shows the attack performance when the target pre-training dataset is CIFAR10.
+Note that we also show the attack performance on other settings in the appendix.
 We discover that compared to conventional attacks against encoders, \ContSteal can consistently achieve better performance.
-For instance, as shown in \autoref{fig:contrastive_agreement_cifar10_stl10}, when the target encoder is MoCo trained on CIFAR10, if the adversary uses STL10 to conduct model stealing attacks against encoders, the surrogate encoder can achieve $0.8518$ agreement in downstream tasks with the \ContSteal but only $0.5898$ with conventional attacks.
-Another finding is that compared to the same distribution surrogate dataset, our \ContSteal can better enhance the performance when the surrogate dataset comes from a different distribution of the target dataset.
-For instance, when the target encoder is SimCLR trained on CIFAR10, \ContSteal outperforms conventional attack by $0.0550$ agreement when the surrogate dataset is also CIFAR10, while the improvement increases to $0.2074$ and $0.2142$ when the surrogate dataset is STL10 and Wild-CIFAR10.
+For instance, as shown in \autoref{fig:contrastive_agreement_cifar10_stl10}, when the target encoder is MoCo trained on CIFAR10, if the adversary uses STL10 to conduct model stealing attacks against encoders, the surrogate encoder can achieve $0.841$ agreement in CIFAR10 downstream tasks with the Cont-Steal but only $0.479$ with conventional attacks.
+Another finding is that compared to the same distribution surrogate dataset, our \ContSteal can better enhance the performance when the surrogate dataset comes from a different distribution from the pre-trained dataset.
+For instance, when the target encoder is SimCLR trained on CIFAR10, \ContSteal outperforms conventional attack by $0.055$ agreement when the surrogate dataset is also CIFAR10, while the improvement increases to $0.207$ and $0.214$ when the surrogate dataset is STL10.
+We show more comparing results in Supplementary Material \autoref{subsection:appendix_contsteal}.
+Note that our \ContSteal also has great performance on other recent state-of-the-art visual models (ViT~\cite{DBKWZUDMHGUH21}, MAE~\cite{HCXLDG21}, and CLIP~\cite{RKHRGASAMCKS21}), as we show in \autoref{appendix:other-model-performance}, and can have better performance than other recent similar attacks~\cite{LJLG22,DDKGP22} shown in \autoref{subsection:compare}.